arunbaby0/arunbaby.com/_pages/List101.md

 permalink: /list101/
 ---

 An ever-evolving bucket list of things I want to do, experience, and accomplish while still running on wetware.
 Some are serious, some are ambitious, and some are just fun.
-Progress is slow but steady—turns out life doesn't have a sprint button.
+Progress is slow but steady, turns out life doesn't have a sprint button.

 Got suggestions?
 Think I'm missing something crucial?
 Send them my way.